mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 So it is different from the great masters’ calligraphy, the second grade and third grade calligraphy.
 And then, I believe that is interesting calligraphy, I like it.
 So, I want to practice it, again and again.
 And then finally, the kid says, “Katagiri, your calligraphy is good, so I will give you a certificate.
 You are a Master of Calligraphy.”
 But look at this: this is nothing but the calligraphy written by a first grade child.
 The same, don’t you think?
 Do you understand?

-**Another person:** And you’re comparing that [to a] teacher ... of meditation.
+**Another person:** And you’re comparing that story [to a] teacher of meditation.

-**Katagiri Roshi:** Yes, yes, that’s right.
-Sure, it’s a wonderful, wonderful calligraphy – but you don’t understand.
-But it’s universal, everyone understands this is good.
+**Katagiri Roshi:** Yes, that’s right.
+Sure, it’s a wonderful, wonderful calligraphy, but you don’t understand.
+You don’t understand, but it’s universal, everyone understands “this is good.”
 [Or] even though you don’t understand it is good, some great authority of calligraphy says, “This is the best in the world.”
-And then even if you don’t like it, you look at this, and write it, again and again.
+And then even if you don’t like it, look at this and write it, again and again.

 Maybe it takes time.
 Maybe tomorrow you could be a master, but maybe it takes time, too.
 But it doesn’t matter.
 Whatever happens, always we have to look at that kind of example, and we have to write it again and again.

 That means, if you attain enlightenment in the dualistic world, that is nothing but dualistic enlightenment; that’s all.

 So “no design on becoming Buddha” – such zazen is pretty hard.
 We don’t understand it.
 But this is a very good example, because it is nothing but the problem of life and death, that’s all.
 So we have to look at this, and follow it.

 But on the other hand, lots of [real] zazen in the dualistic world – psychological, philosophical – that’s very fine.
 Rinzai, and Tibetan, and many things.
 I don’t criticize them; it is okay, because it is still enlightenment.
 But that enlightenment is nothing but [the] dualistic world.

-Even though you become a master of calligraphy under the guidance of the first grade child, well it is a master calligrapher, but it is nothing but master calligrapher under the guidance of a first grade child, that’s all.
+So even though you become a master of calligraphy under the guidance of the first grade child... well it is a master calligrapher, but it is nothing but master calligrapher under the guidance of a first grade child, that’s all.

 Is that clear?
 Is that okay?

 #### 1:03:07

-**Question:** To carry that analogy further: does that mean that to practice under a teacher, that teacher is like a calligrapher?
+**Question:** To carry that analogy further: does that mean that to practice under a teacher, that teacher is like the calligraphy?
 Then to do zazen with a teacher...

 **Katagiri Roshi:** A teacher and his teaching.